At a Glance

 ✨Tip Number 3

 Research Pact's existing family engagement initiatives.
-Being knowledgeable about their current programmes will allow you to discuss how you can contribute to and enhance their efforts.
+Being knowledgeable about their current programmes will allow you to suggest improvements or new ideas during discussions, showcasing your proactive approach.

 ✨Tip Number 4

 Prepare to discuss your experience in multi-agency environments.
-Highlight specific examples where you've successfully coordinated services or advocated for families, as this is crucial for the role.
+Highlight specific examples where you've successfully coordinated services for families, as this is crucial for the role of Family Engagement Manager.

 We think you need these skills to ace Family Engagement Manager (Scale 3) (London)